eugenek0529/reservation-system/work-logs/work3.md

 ### 1. AuthProvider
 - Added `userRole` state to track user role from JWT claims
 - Created helper function to extract role from session
+- if user is not logged in, then no role is given
-- Default role is 'user' if no role specified
+- Default role for logged in user is 'user' if no role specified

 ### 2. ProtectedRoute
 - Enhanced existing component to handle role-based access control